This device is crucial in the fight against Covid. It may not work on dark skin

 The FDA says it is carefully reviewing the available data to determine whether additional guidance or studies from the agency are needed.
 It recently approved a smartphone pulse oximeter that claims to work on all skin tones, using a 10-20 second automatic calibration period to accurately measure how light is moving through the user's skin.

 "These devices are not intended to be the sole or primary use of information to make a clinical diagnosis or treatment decision," Dr. Maisel told CNN in an interview Wednesday.
-"Someone shouldn't overly rely on a pulse oximeter reading, even if it's the most accurate product."
+"Someone shouldn't overly rely on a pulse